lepalmer01/Coding-Quiz/README.md

 # Coding-Quiz

-This project involved creating a web-based coding quiz with a time limit,mutliple-choice questions, and a polished, responsive user interface.
+This project involved creating a web-based coding quiz with a time limit, mutliple-choice questions, and a polished, responsive user interface.
 The application uses HTML, CSS and is powered by JavaScript.

 ## Deployment Application
 <img src = "assets/images/Screen Shot 2023-10-30 at 11.39.56 PM.png">